-Note: n=53 responses from homeowners and n=54 responses by renters.

-Desired type of housing for potential City of Santa Fe homebuyers.
-Figure III-25 presents the first and second choice housing types potential City of Santa Fe homebuyers prefer.
+Note: n=53 responses from homeowners and n=54 responses by renters presents the first and second choice housing types potential City of Santa Fe homebuyers prefer.
 As shown, the greatest proportion of homeowners and renters selected a mid-size home with freestanding walls as their first choice, followed by a smaller home with freestanding walls.